Frequently Asked

 How will I know if I can finance an Otetto home?

-Maintaining integrity and transparency in pricing is integral to our entire process.
-We strive to provide a comprehensive cost estimate upfront, enabling you to confirm your budget before making any commitments.
+Pricing transparency is central to how we work.
+We provide a comprehensive cost estimate upfront so you can confirm your budget with confidence before making any commitments.

 What's the difference between DA and CDC?